 Some supplements are safe for animals and can help them relax.
+Many pet parents use CBD Full spectrum during this time of the year to help.
 It’s very important to speak to your veterinarian before giving your dog or cat any type of supplements, particularly if they are made for humans and not animals.

 Even when giving supplements that are made for animals, it’s a good idea to have your pet checked for any potential health issues first and also to be sure that they are not contraindicated with any type of medication your pet is already taking.

 Talk to Your Vet About Medication